Secure Your Wi-Fi Network

 It’s a system that offers a cloud-managed, network-based protection service.
-This system consists of a high-performance WiFi router and a mobile app.
-And its machine-learning technology even grows smarter as it learns about how you and your family use the internet.
+This system consists of a high-performance WiFi router, a mobile app, and machine learning technology that grows smarter as it learns about how you and your family use the internet.

 Gryphon’s system was designed for the home or office.
-But it also offers protection on the go with its patent-pending mobile service that acts as an extension of the Gryphon system to cover mobile devices.
+But it also offers protection on the go with HomeBound.
+This is a patent-pending mobile service that acts as an extension of the Gryphon system to cover mobile devices.

-Since launching in 2018, Gryphon has generated more than $5 million in sales.
-And it’s raised nearly $6 million from investors.
-The company has been issued five patents, and has earned numerous awards, including:
+Since launching in 2018, Gryphon has generated more than nine million dollars in sales.
+And it’s raised more than eleven million dollars from investors.
+The company has been granted nine patents, and has earned numerous awards, including:

 • Best of CES 2019.